Preparing for an Academic Career

 - Learn about academic careers in different educational settings (e.g., two-year colleges, primarily undergraduate institutions, universities).

-- Develop a plan for your next career stage and set goals to move toward that plan.
+- Develop a plan for your next career stage and set short- and longer-term goals to move toward that plan.

 - Learn about the job search process and improve your job applications: Learn about documenting strengths and accomplishments in teaching and research, and develop or revise your teaching and research statements.

-- Improve your communication skills, including for your the elevator pitch and interviews.
+- Improve your communication skills, including for your elevator pitch and interviews.

 - Explore aspects of effective and innovative teaching.
 Be sure to make your own selections from Monday-Wednesday afternoon Rendezvous workshops and sessions.
 These are open to you and included in registration.